 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 The Group has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 3 years.
-The latest Actuarial Valuation was completed on 31 March 2019 and details of prior and current employer's rates are shown below.
+The latest Actuarial Valuation was completed on 31 March 2019 and details of the current and future employer's rates are shown below: